 First: Let’s try this very basic example.

-Then locate the Berksfile as shown below and add the Firefox and google chrome codebooks as shown below.
-This ensures the cookbooks are download and stored locally.
+Furthermore, locate the Berksfile as shown below and add the Firefox and Google Chrome codebooks as shown below.
+This ensures the cookbooks are downloaded and stored locally.

 Locate the path where you have the starter kit downloaded to, mine is